liqd/thentos/docs/terminology.md

 performing user is logged in, has a given user id, or is part of a user group.

 If the check fails, an authorization error occurs.
-This can be quite harmless and handled without appearing as an error on the user interface.
-For example, if the user mis-spells their user name during login, a good login system will catch the authorization error and present a deliberately vague message: "user name *or* password are wrong", to make it harder to guess and confirm user names.

 In thentos, auth checks are implemented in terms of IFC.
+Conversely, it is not possible to implement IFC in terms of auth checks: auth checks are strictly less expressive.

 ### Permission